Set up in 1991, MDN is the UK’s only professional network for independent consultants and trainers in the voluntary sector.

 MDN’s voluntary convenors organise Members’ twice yearly meetings usually as a follow on from a seminar or event.

-Four longstanding MDN members work as voluntary convenors: Andy Cawdell (Finance and Administration); Karen Morton (Communications); Shirley Otto (MDN in Scotland) and Anna Stobart (Events).
+Three longstanding MDN members work as voluntary convenors: Andy Cawdell (Finance and Administration); Karen Morton (Communications) and Shirley Otto (MDN in Scotland).
 Gail Plant also works as a part-time administrator for MDN.